 Further information on eligibility can be found here.

-If you need to cancel your appointment, please use the link in your confirmation email, or contact: vaccinations@merseycare.nhs.uk
+If you need to cancel your appointment, please use the details in your confirmation email, or contact: vaccinations@merseycare.nhs.uk

 It’s important to let us know if you unable to attend an appointment, so that your slot can be offered to someone else.